myabdulai/Population-Public-Health-Research-Report-and-Presentation/README.md

+# Project Title
-# The Role of Electronic Health Records in Public Health Data Driven Decision-Making
+The Role of Electronic Health Records in Public Health Data Driven Decision-Making

+## Overview
 Electronic health records facilitate seamless care coordination.
 The adoption of electronic health records (EHRs) has increased fivefold among physicians and tenfold among hospitals since 2009.
 This has made it possible for patients and their caregivers to obtain vital personal health information digitally, as well as for electronic public health data reporting, electronic prescription, and interoperable electronic health information exchange.

 ## Research Question